Motivation

 ENTRYPOINT ["linuxbinary", "args1", "args2", "args3"]

-For building and run the image:
+To build and run the image:

 docker build . -t linuxbinary